micaelaneus/strength-as-ccoty/02-part-ii-ritual.md

 # PART II: Ritual

 Culture is ritual: what we do, when and how we do it, and the stories we use to explain our motivation.
 We may practice in order to renew our dedication to our most enlightened ideals or to sanctify the nitty-gritty work of living.
 All reasons are good reasons.
-Celebrate and sustain yourself with rituals, great and small, and you will never get lost in the maze of modern life.
-As ye harm none, do as ye will!

-## SHAPING A SACRED SPACE

 * short rituals are also awesome! don't make everything a big whopping deal

 Celebrate and sustain yourself with rituals, great and small, and you will never get lost in the maze of modern life.
 As ye harm none, do as ye will!

-### OPENING & CLOSING THE CIRCLE
+## SHAPING SACRED SPACE

 Mark the transition into the ritual space by lighting a candle, invoking stone and plant allies, burning incense, or doing other ritual strategies.
 These elements help create a boundary between the ordinary and the sacred, setting this work apart from other day-to-day activities.
 You do not need any of them, however.
 Deep breaths and strong intentions work magic all by themselves.
 If you have a method for casting a circle, calling the corners, etc. in your practice, perform it here.